IndyV/sharextended.rs/README.md

 Usage: sharextended.exe [COMMAND]

 Commands:
-  purge-online  Deletes all images that are  on Imgur help          Print this message or the help of the given subcommand(s)
+  purge-online  Delete all screenshots that have been uploaded to Imgur help          Print this message or the help of the given subcommand(s)

 Options: